Blog/MCA Legal Guide

 Revenue contingency

-Repayment had to be genuinely tied to future revenue — not a fixed dollar amount.
-The funder was supposed to own a percentage of what the business earned, not a guaranteed sum.
+Repayment had to be genuinely tied to future revenue instead of a fixed dollar amount.
+In this case, the funder would then technically own a percentage of what the business earned, rather than a guaranteed sum like most ACH MCAs require.

 No absolute repayment obligation

-If the business failed and had no future receivables to purchase, the funder should bear that loss.
-A true receivables purchase has no recourse against the seller if the asset turns out to be worthless.
+If the business failed and had no future receivables to purchase, the funder would bear that loss.
+A true receivables purchase would have no recourse against the seller if the asset turned out to be worthless.

 Performance risk on the funder

 The funder had to be exposed to the business's actual performance.
-If revenue dropped, payments dropped — the funder couldn't simply demand the agreed amount regardless.
+If revenue dropped, then payments would drop too.
+The funder wouldn't be able to simply demand the agreed amount regardless of revenue performance.

 Courts accepted this framing for roughly two decades.
 As long as the agreement looked like a receivables purchase on paper, most courts did not look too closely at whether the mechanics actually worked that way in practice.